High School Teacher Visa Sponsorship Jobs in Tennessee

 Which visa types are most common for high school teacher roles in Tennessee?

-The H-1B is the most common visa for high school teachers, classifying the role as a specialty occupation requiring at least a bachelor's degree in a relevant field.
-The J-1 Exchange Visitor visa is also widely used, particularly through cultural exchange programs that place international teachers in U.S. classrooms for one to three years.
+The H-1B visa is the most common visa for high school teachers, classifying the role as a specialty occupation requiring at least a bachelor's degree in a relevant field.
+The J-1 visa Exchange Visitor visa is also widely used, particularly through cultural exchange programs that place international teachers in U.S. classrooms for one to three years.
 Some districts participate in J-1 teacher exchange programs specifically designed for secondary educators.

 Which cities in Tennessee have the most high school teacher visa sponsorship jobs?